galenwilkerson/Recent-Methods-in-Transformers/README.md

 # Recent Methods in Transformers

-This repository contains the Jupyter notebook "Recent Methods in Transformers.ipynb" which provides an overview of cutting-edge techniques in transformer models.
-The notebook includes theoretical explanations, practical code examples, and discussions on the implications of these new methods in the field of natural language processing.
+This repository contains the Jupyter notebook "Recent Methods in Transformers.ipynb," which provides a detailed exploration of cutting-edge techniques in transformer models.
+Each method is explained with intuitive descriptions, some mathematical insights, and simple implementations.

-## Repository Contents
+## Covered Methods

-- **Recent Methods in Transformers.ipynb**: A Jupyter notebook that dives deep into recent advancements in transformer technology.
-It covers various topics including FlashAttention, MatMul-Free Transformers, and more, providing both high-level overviews and detailed technical implementations.
+- **FlashAttention**: Optimizes the efficiency of attention mechanisms, reducing computational and memory demands.
+- **MatMul-Free Transformers**: Eliminates traditional matrix multiplication in favor of simpler arithmetic operations to speed up processing.
+- **The Mamba Architecture**: Leverages structured state space models to handle long sequences more efficiently by focusing on selective memory mechanisms.
+- **Tandem Transformers**: Utilizes a two-model system where the primary model processes input and a secondary model refines the output, enhancing performance.
+- **Advanced Positional Embeddings (ALiBi and RoPE)**: Enhances the understanding of sequence order, improving positional awareness in tasks requiring deep contextual interpretation.
+- **Prompt Learning**: Adapts pre-trained models to new tasks using minimal training, by employing carefully crafted prompts to direct the model's focus.

 ## Getting Started